Exponential decay for Constrained-degree percolation: Proofs

+Note that this has the effect of "diminishing" the percolation configuration by changing the state of some edges from $t$-open to $t$-closed.
+We note that there are no constraints in the intermediate model.
 Write $\hat{t}_c$ and $\tilde{t}_c$ for the susceptibility critical thresholds (the supremum of $t\in [0,1]$ such that the mean size of the open cluster is finite a.s.) of Bernoulli percolation and the intermediate model, respectively.
-Note that $\widetilde{\omega}_t(e)$ can be obtained through a standard coupling (using the same variables $U_e$) with the CDPRE model.
-In particular, we obtain $\widetilde{\omega}_t(e)\geq \omega_t(e)$ for all $t\in[0,1]$ and for all $e\in\E$, whenever $\rho_0=0$.
-Also, if we denote the independent Bernoulli configuration of parameter $t$ by $\widehat{\omega}_t$, then $\widetilde{\omega}_t$ is an essential diminishment of the configuration $\widehat{\omega}_t$ (see Section 2.1.1 in \cite{LSSST}).
-Suppose that the intermediate model phase transition is sharp.
-Then, we have the inequality
+Note that $\widetilde{\omega}_{t,e}$ can be obtained through a standard coupling (using the same variables $U(e)$) with the CDPRE model.
+In particular, we obtain $\widetilde{\omega}_{t,e}\geq \omega_{t,e}$ for all $t\in[0,1]$ and for all $e\in\E$, whenever $\rho_0=0$.